 - NOTE- Special items needed: Basting brush

-- Add 1 cup of balsamic vinegar, ¾ cup of ketchup, ⅓ cup of brown sugar, 1 tablespoon of Worcestershire, 1 tablespoon of mustard, ½ teaspoon of salt, ½ teaspoon of pepper and ½ teaspoon of garlic powder to a medium sauce pan.
+- Add 1 cup balsamic vinegar, ¾ cup ketchup, ⅓ cup brown sugar, 1 Tablespoon Worcestershire, 1 Tablespoon mustard, ½ teaspoon salt, ½ teaspoon pepper and ½ teaspoon garlic powder to a medium sauce pan.

 - Stir to incorporate over medium-high heat and once sauce starts to bubble, reduce heat and simmer 20 minutes.